kitfre/Kinder/README.md

 ***Kinder is very much a work in progress.
 The idea is to make HKT's approachable to rustaceans and provide a series of macros that make implementation of custom HKTs as painless as possible***.

+**To Do**
+1. Finish implementation of Monad for std::collections
+2. Implement Applicative for std::collections
+3. Implement Traverable for std::collections
+4. Work on macros which make deriving these traits for custom types easy

 **The Lift Module**
 The lift module defines the Higher struct which allows creation of higher kinded types.
 It also exports the macro lift! which implements Higher for types of kind * -> *.